Penrose P2 Tilings: A Study of Fully Leafed Induced Subtrees: Bi-infinite fully leafed caterpillars

-\begin{proposition}[\cite{cloutier2026fullyleafedinducedsubtrees}] Neither a cape 2 nor a cape 3 can belong to a bi-infinite fully leafed caterpillar. \end{proposition} Other similar results, in particular about graftings of sea caterpillars, can be found in \cite{cloutier2026fullyleafedinducedsubtrees}.
-These results allow us to construct a new bi-infinite fully leafed caterpillar and refute the conjecture claiming the unicity of the bi-infinite fully leafed caterpillar presented in \cite{porrier2023leaf}.
+Other similar results, in particular about graftings of sea caterpillars, can be found in \cite{cloutier2026fullyleafedinducedsubtrees}.
+These results allow us to construct a new bi-infinite fully leafed caterpillar.

-\begin{theorem}[\cite{cloutier2026fullyleafedinducedsubtrees}] There exist a bi-infinite fully leafed caterpillar that contains a cape 4. \end{theorem} \begin{proof} The proof sketch is as follows.
+\begin{theorem}[\cite{cloutier2026fullyleafedinducedsubtrees}] There exists a bi-infinite fully leafed caterpillar that contains a cape 4. \end{theorem} \begin{proof} The proof sketch is as follows.
 We consider an extension of a cape 4, that we call a \textbf{Super cape 4}, which is illustrated in Figure \ref{Super cape 4}.
-By inflating the region in which it is embedded, we obtain a new region of a $P2$ tiling where we can construct a larger fully leafed caterpillar that contains a Super Cape 4, which we denote by $\psi(\text{Super Cape 4})$ and show in Figure \ref{psi of Super cape 4}.
-We then proceed to find similar constructions for the new caterpillars in $\psi(\text{Super Cape 4})$, and associate them with larger caterpillars in the third inflation of the tiling region where they are embedded.
-There are 8 such constructions to find, and they must be defined so that for all $n \in \mathbb{N}$, $\psi^n(\text{Super cape 4})$ remains connected and acyclic.
+By inflating the region in which it is embedded, we obtain a new region of a P2 tiling where we can construct a larger fully leafed caterpillar that contains a Super cape 4, which we denote by $\psi(\text{Super cape 4})$ and show in Figure \ref{psi of Super cape 4}.
+We then proceed to find similar constructions for the new caterpillars in $\psi(\text{Super cape 4})$, and associate them with larger caterpillars in the third inflation of the tiling region where they are embedded.
+There are 8 such constructions to find, and they must be defined so that for all $n \in \mathbb{N}$, $\psi^n(\text{Super cape 4})$ remains connected and acyclic and is embedded into a valid patch.

 \end{proof}